Good morning, we will move to the first item on the agenda which is the election of chair.

 I could second.

-All those in favor?
+All those in favour?

-Oh yes, the reasons for the decision will follow within the next five working days.
+The reasons for the decision will follow within the next five working days.